-How did you get your start at Reperio Human Capital?
+How did you start Reperio Human Capital?

 I had been out of university about a year and was working aimlessly in a retail job trying to figure out my life.
 After speaking to a friend who was working in recruitment, I started doing some research into the industry and the role of a 360 consultant.
 I went to a few interviews with various agencies and felt like this could be the right path for me, but it wasn’t until I found Reperio and spoke with the team that I knew for certain this is what I wanted to do.
 After several interviews, I proved I was ready for the opportunity and started a few weeks later.

-Can you give me a brief Summary of your Career to Date:
+Can you give me a brief summary of your career to date?